 I love to explore emerging destinations and vibrant cities.
 I often get asked what my favorite places have been.
 While there are too many to count, you can read my running list of my top experiences (so far) here.

-I named this blog Travel Lemming as a tongue-in-cheek reference to a small animal rumored to engage in such mindless group behavior that it will follow other lemmings off cliffs.
+I picked Travel Lemming as my travel blog name as a tongue-in-cheek reference to a small animal rumored to engage in such mindless group behavior that it will follow other lemmings off cliffs.
 As it happens, real-life lemmings don’t actually do this at all.
 But I think the lemming myth humorously describes a lot of what you find after travelling for a few months.
 And I encourage people to get more for travel dollar by focusing their travels on places that are emerging or off the beaten path (in fact, this is my #1 tip for traveling the world cheaply).

 Travel should be about experiencing new things in the world your own way.
 In an industry increasingly dominated by Instagram likes and the incessant race to take the best selfies, that can sometimes feel difficult.

 I encourage you to follow along and to join in the discussion by leaving a comment or by engaging on my social media channels.

 Oh, one last thing: be sure to stay up to date by signing up for the Travel Lemming newsletter here.
 You’ll get a single email no more than once a week with new posts, secret money-saving travel tips, and the best travel content from around the web.
 Oh, and I’ll send you a free copy of my e-book, “99 Tips for Traveling the World Like a Pro.”